MicrosoftDocs/win32/desktop-src/Msi/displaying-billboards-on-a-modeless-dialog.md

 ---
-Description: 'Billboards can display a sequence of images and text in a dialog during an installation.
-Typically, billboards are used to create the visual effect of a slide show or animation that informs the user of the progress of an installation.' ms.assetid: '6432ee7d-0da2-48be-b14c-d36a83a3bb1d'
+Description: Billboards can display a sequence of images and text in a dialog during an installation.
+Typically, billboards are used to create the visual effect of a slide show or animation that informs the user of the progress of an installation. ms.assetid: 6432ee7d-0da2-48be-b14c-d36a83a3bb1d
-title: Displaying Billboards on a Modeless Dialog
+title: Displaying Billboards on a Modeless Dialog ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Displaying Billboards on a Modeless Dialog